DerGuru/The-Resonant/Chapters/03-Part3-14-We did it.md

 ---

-Malvek arrived a few minutes later.
+Malvek were here a few minutes later.
 Professional.
 Controlled.
-But we sensed genuine relief beneath the surface.
+His shoulders dropped a millimeter when he saw us conscious—the only sign of relief he allowed himself.

 "Mr. Fischer," he said, maintaining his characteristic formality.

+*The name landed wrong.
+Close enough for paperwork.
+Not for truth.*

 "I'm glad you're awake.
 We have much to discuss."

 We'd managed to sit up by then.
 Back against the chamber wall.
 Water.
 Some food.
 Enough strength to speak properly, though our voice still sounded rough.

 "RP-0?" we asked.

 "Stable.
 Remarkably so."
 Malvek pulled up a chair, settling in across from us.
 Elyra, Lina, and Milo remained—clearly intending to be part of this conversation.
 "It's been communicating.
 Coherently.
 Requesting guidance on ethical development.
 Asking questions about boundaries and consent."
-He paused, and something that might have been wonder crossed his usually controlled expression.
+He paused, something crossing his usually controlled expression.
 "It's... extraordinary.
 You fundamentally changed it."

 "We showed it what it was missing," we said.
 "The rest was its own choice."